 Although it might not feel like it, your baby sleeps a lot!
-At one week old, she’ll be sleeping for 16 hours a day and even 12 months later, she’ll be clocking up 13 hours out of every 24.
-And during that time, she’s actually dreaming more than you do!
+At one week old, they’ll be sleeping for 16 hours a day.
+Even 12 months later, they’ll be clocking up 13 hours out of every 24.
+And during that time, they are actually dreaming more than you do!

 Why do babies dream more than adults?